attack68/rateslib/docs/source/u_splines.rst

 splines of generic order
 such that we can include it within our :class:`~rateslib.curves.Curve` class for log-cubic discount factor interpolation.
-It does this using b-splines, and is compatible with :class:`~rateslib.dual.Dual` and :class:`~rateslib.dual.Dual2` data types for automatic differentiation.
+It does this using b-splines, and various named splines are compatible with :class:`~rateslib.dual.Dual` and :class:`~rateslib.dual.Dual2` data types for automatic differentiation.